rnnkkj/rnnkkj/README.md

 **`Desenvolvedor de IA`**

 Hello, my name is Ruan, I'm 15 years old and I'm from Assis SP.
 Completing the 1st year of high school.
-I'm currently studying Python at EBAC and Rocketseat.
+I'm currently studying Python at EBAC.
 And building some personal projects.
 I really like technology and dream of working in the area of ​​AI development.

 <p align="left">
     <a href="https://www.youtube.com/@RNNKK">